Phalguni221/FInal-1st-Unit/README.md

-My game is called "Cupcake Fantasy".
-It requires a single playable character to move around the screen in order to collect cupcakes that fall from the sky at random locations.
-THe charatcer has to collect at least 15 cupcakes in a matter of 2 minutes or the character loses the game.
-Players can also compete against each other to see who scores the highest and if they can collect more than the required minimum amount of cupcakes.
-Players also have a chance to immediately play the game again once it ends.

 About the game:

 The goal is to collect as many cupcakes as possible to save Peach's bakery.
 Peach was delivering goods around the neighborhood one day when suddenly, it started to rain cupcakes straight from the sky!!
 Peach decided that collecting the cupcakes was a good way to make money and save the bakery!!
 Control Peach with arrow keys to make her move up,down,left, and right in order to collect the cupcakes!!
 All of the cupcakes Peach collects will be sold at Mario's birthday party that night!!